 2. Describe how and why dynamic characters change.

-3. Identify the modd of a piece of writing.
+3. Identify the mood of a piece of writing.

 4. Identify the word choices and literary devices the author used to create the mood.